hoiheart/vue-universal-modal/README.md

 Universal modal plugin for Vue@3

-> ⚠️ This plug-in does not support Vue@2
+> ⚠️ This plugin does not support Vue@2

 ## Table of Contents